Sage-Bionetworks/synapseAnnotations/CONTRIBUTING.md

 }
 ```

+## Contribution of file formats

+We use the `fileFormat` key to indicate, well, the file format of a file uploaded to Synapse.
+Given the bias towards genomics files in Synapse, our source for file formats tends to come from [EDAM](http://edamontology.org/), [NCIT](http://www.ontobee.org/ontology/NCIT), but also Wikipedia and corporate web site descriptions.
+One thing to note is that the `value` to be contributed does not need to be the same as the commonly used file extension.
+For example, we describe GZipped files as `gzip`, while a GZipped file generally has an extension of `gz`.

 ## Contribution procedure

 Again, this is focused on Sage Bionetworks supported communities and employees.
 This focuses on the logistical components to contributing - for the technical components, please see the [Development](https://github.com/Sage-Bionetworks/synapseAnnotations#development) section of the [README.md](README.md) document.